-Independent Director since 2006 Audit (Chair) Committee member Audit Committee Financial Expert
+Independent Director since 2006 Audit (Chair) Committee member Committee Financial Expert Lead Director (effective March 1, 2022)

 From March 2008 until his retirement in September 2015, Mr. Edwards served on the Executive Management Board of Deutsche Post DHL, a global provider of mail and logistic services, with responsibility for running the supply chain operating unit of Deutsche Post DHL.
 From March 2007 until February 2008, Mr. Edwards was Global Chief Executive Officer for DHL Supply Chain, a supply chain services division of a subsidiary of Deutsche Post DHL.
 Prior to that time, and for more than five years, he was Chief Executive Officer of Exel Americas, a supply chain services subsidiary of Deutsche Post DHL.